 The University of Winnipeg promotes a scent-free environment.
-Please be respectful of the needs of your fellow classmates and your instructor by avoiding the use of scented products while attending lectures.
+Please be respectful of the needs of your fellow classmates and your instructor by avoiding the use of scented products while attending oncampus lectures and labs.
 Exposure to perfumes and other scented products (such as lotion) can trigger serious health reactions in persons with asthma, allergies, migraines or chemical sensitivities.
 We are asking for your cooperation to create a scent-free environment on campus by students, faculty and staff.